Watsco (WSO)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 Although Watsco hasn’t been the highest-quality company lately, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 28.5%, splendid for an industrials business.
+Its five-year average ROIC was 28.4%, splendid for an industrials business.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Watsco’s ROIC has decreased over the last few years.
+Unfortunately, Watsco’s ROIC has decreased significantly over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-Watsco is a profitable, well-capitalized company with $524.3 million of cash and $444.9 million of debt on its balance sheet.
-This $79.46 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Watsco is a profitable, well-capitalized company with $733.3 million of cash and $467.8 million of debt on its balance sheet.
+This $265.5 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

-12. Key Takeaways from Watsco’s Q3 Results
+12. Key Takeaways from Watsco’s Q4 Results

 13. Is Now The Time To Buy Watsco?